UK economy still below pre-pandemic size, underscoring challenge for Truss | Business

 UK economy still below pre-pandemic size, underscoring challenge for Truss

-The figures from the Office for National Statistics also showed Britain's current account deficit - a big concern of foreign investors - was narrower than expected.
-The ONS said economic output rose by 0.2% in April through June, revised up from a previous reading of a 0.1% contraction.
+The Office for National Statistics said economic output unexpectedly rose by 0.2% in April through June, revised up from a previous reading of a 0.1% contraction, meaning the British economy has not yet fallen into a recession.
+But the ONS revised down its estimate for Britain's recovery from the COVID-19 pandemic, reflecting a bigger hit to the economy than first thought in 2020 when health lockdowns shut down businesses across the country.

 - Country: